swiftlang/swift-evolution/proposals/0237-contiguous-collection.md

 }
 ```

 Note, the mutable variant takes the buffer `inout`.
-This is to facilitate the ergnomics
+This is to facilitate the ergonomics
 of calling `mutating` methods on it.
 Without this, users of the buffer would have to make a
 temporary mutable copy (which would still update the passed-in buffer due to reference
 semantics).
 Despite it being `inout`, any attempt to change the buffer to a different